wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 == Changelog ==

+= 0.4.2 =

+* If using the "Business Directory Plugin" integration, the "og:url" tag is now correctly set in the category listing pages.

 = 0.4.1 =

 * Added the ability to set/replace the Canonical URL tag.
 Very important for SEO in the "Business Directory Plugin" integration.